-- (a) Coordinate with the nonlead agency, including: - (i) Preplanning meeting and scoping of project. - (ii) Review of required documents including, but not limited to, all project or permit applications, reports, plans, specifications, and draft and final permits and fact sheets. - (iii) Incorporation of nonlead agency permit requirements as directed in this chapter. - (b) Monitor reclaimed water permit compliance, including conducting inspections of a permitted reclaimed water facility. - (c) Enforce reclaimed water permit terms and conditions as provided for in WAC 173-219-270. - (d) Notify nonlead agency of violations, compliance, and enforcement actions. - (e) Assess and collect fees as authorized in chapter 173-224 WAC for ecology as lead agency and chapter 246-272 WAC for health as lead agency. - (f) Respond to appeals brought pursuant to this chapter. - (2) Nonlead agency responsibilities. - (a) Participate in meetings convened by the lead agency. - (b) Determine scope for review of project or permit applications, reports, documents, and permit monitoring and renewal. - (c) Submit and review comments and provide any reclaimed water permit conditions to the lead agency within thirty days of receipt of documents.
+(a) Coordinate with the nonlead agency, including:

+(i) Preplanning meeting and scoping of project.

+(ii) Review of required documents including, but not limited to, all project or permit applications, reports, plans, specifications, and draft and final permits and fact sheets.

+(iii) Incorporation of nonlead agency permit requirements as directed in this chapter.

+(b) Monitor reclaimed water permit compliance, including conducting inspections of a permitted reclaimed water facility.

+(c) Enforce reclaimed water permit terms and conditions as provided for in WAC 173-219-270.

+(d) Notify nonlead agency of violations, compliance, and enforcement actions.

+(e) Assess and collect fees as authorized.

+(f) Respond to appeals brought pursuant to this chapter.

+(2) Nonlead agency responsibilities.

+(a) Participate in meetings convened by the lead agency.

+(b) Determine scope for review of project or permit applications, reports, documents, and permit monitoring and renewal.

+(c) Submit and review comments and provide any reclaimed water permit conditions to the lead agency within thirty days of receipt of documents.

-- (d) Assess and collect fees as authorized in chapter 173-224 WAC for ecology as nonlead agency and chapter 246-272 WAC for health as nonlead agency. - (e) Assist the lead agency with appeals brought pursuant to this chapter. - (3) Ecology responsibilities.
-As the lead agency or nonlead agency, ecology will: - (a) Develop reclaimed water permit requirements necessary to protect waters of the state and to regulate facility upgrades, modifications, and operation of all sewer systems and associated water pollution control facilities that collect or treat wastewater to generate reclaimed water, except as exempted under RCW 90.48.110. - (b) Issue all regulatory decisions related to compliance with RCW 90.46.130. - (c) Incorporate health conditions required by health into the reclaimed water permits.
+(d) Assess and collect fees as authorized.

+(e) Assist the lead agency with appeals brought pursuant to this chapter.

+(3) Ecology responsibilities.
+As the lead agency or nonlead agency, ecology will:

+(a) Develop reclaimed water permit requirements necessary to protect waters of the state and to regulate facility upgrades, modifications, and operation of all sewer systems and associated water pollution control facilities that collect or treat wastewater to generate reclaimed water, except as exempted under RCW 90.48.110.

+(b) Issue all regulatory decisions related to compliance with RCW 90.46.130.

+(c) Incorporate health conditions required by health into the reclaimed water permits.